 Demodectic mange, or demodex, is caused by a cigar-shaped mite, Demodex canis.
 The difference from sarcoptic mange is that these are a normal part of the skin flora, always present, and usually harmless.
-They are passed to pups from their mothers in the first few days after birth.
+They are passed to pups from their mothers in the first few days after birth, but it is not contagious to humans.
 The mites take up residence deep in hair follicles and stay there, causing no trouble.
 A normal immune system keeps their numbers in check.
 But in a dog with a weakened immune system, they can grow out of control.
 Dogs at risk of demodectic mange include:

 - Puppies who inherit a weakness in their immune systems will be prone to a particularly serious form of demodex, known as juvenile onset.